Personal Injury Law Frequently Asked Questions

 Didn’t find your question?
 You can find more frequently asked questions in our blog FAQ.
 Our feel free to call, send us a message, or email with us your question.

 Insurance companies are in business to make money.
 They are big companies with big resources.
 Their adjusters and lawyers go through extensive training to learn how to defend against claims just like yours.
 They understand how delays in your case and medical care negatively impact the fair compensation value of your case in the eyes of juries.
 They may act like they are there to assist you, but their only duty is to represent their best interests, not yours.
 You need a trusted injury attorney on your side with the same knowledge of the legal system, and the resources and skills to fight for your best interests.
-We fight for people just like you every day at Simmons & Fletcher.
+We fight for people just like you every day at Simmons and Fletcher, P.C.

 A claims adjuster will often tell you that you have to pay the bills up front, submit them to us and then we will decide if we agree to reimburse them or not once your treatment is over.
 When you hear that, it should be a big red flag.
 They aren’t there to help you get care.
 They are there to defend their insured.